THIS DATE IN HISTORY: July 6

 Armstrong isn't especially fast and doesn't have great hands, but he becomes one of the NHL's best two-way players.
 Though he never scores more than 23 goals or 51 points in a season, few players are better in the corners.
 Armstrong helps the Maple Leafs to the Stanley Cup Final in 1960, and to championships in 1962, '63 and '64.
 Toronto returns to the Final again in 1967 and upsets the favored Montreal Canadiens in six games, with Armstrong's empty-netter sealing a 3-1 Cup-clinching victory.

 Armstrong retires after the 1970-71 season with 713 points (296 goals, 417 assists) in 1,187 regular-season games, and 60 points (26 goals, 34 assists) in 110 playoff games.
 He is voted into the Hall of Fame in 1975.

-1948: Defenseman Brad Park, who undoubtedly sees Armstrong play before becoming a star in his own right, is born in Toronto.
-However, Park winds up with the New York Rangers, who make him the No. 2 player chosen in the 1966 NHL Amateur Draft.
+1948: Brad Park, who undoubtedly sees Armstrong play before becoming a star in his own right, is born in Toronto.
+However, Park winds up with the New York Rangers, who take him with the No. 2 pick in the 1966 NHL Amateur Draft.
 Two years later, he comes to New York and becomes one of the greatest defensemen in Rangers history.
 Park is a First-Team All-Star three times and a Second-Team All-Star twice with the Rangers.
 He helps New York advance to the Stanley Cup Final in 1972, but the Rangers lose to Bobby Orr and the Boston Bruins.